VictorEijkhout/make-support-files/README.md

 ```
 make pull BRANCH=somebranch
 ```
+or permanently put the branch in your makefile.

 You can override the download location by setting `DOWNLOADPATH`.

+Remember that we do some directory renaming after the download?
+It might be convenient have a tar file with the standardized name as above.

-There is a rule
+* There is a rule

 ```
 make retar
 ```
-that creates a new `.tgz` file with the standardized name as above.
+that creates a new `.tgz` file that would unpack to the standardized name.

-* Just like `make retar` for download sources, there is `make betar` for repositories.
-Why not the same make rule?
+* Just like `make retar` for download sources, there is `make betar` for repositories; this creates a `tar.gz` file that unpacks to the repository directory.

+Why two separate rule names?
 Because you sometimes want both download & clone in the same makefile.

 ## Configure and install

-There is support for autotools and CMake based packagesr.
+There is support for autotools and CMake based packages.
 For both types of packages, the configure/install proceeds by

 ```